Safety and Security

 At CMA CGM, safety and security are an absolute priority whether at sea, on board our vessels or ashore, on terminals, in container yards, repair shops, warehouses, offices, etc.

 In response, the CMA CGM Group has set ambitious targets such as zero detention and High Performance scoring.
-A track record has been acknowledged by compulsory certification renewal such as ISM, ISPS, SOLAS,C-TPAT, AEO, etc. CMA CGM has been awarded In January 2013 by the Paris MoU on Port State Control, the highest scores to its vessel fleet in recognition of its compliance with international regulations regarding safety, security and environmental standards as well as crew members living and working conditions.
+A track record has been acknowledged by compulsory certification renewal such as ISM, ISPS, SOLAS,C-TPAT, AEO, etc. In January 2013, according to the Paris MoU on Port State Control, CMA CGM got the highest scores to its vessel fleet in recognition of its compliance with international regulations regarding safety, security and environmental standards as well as crew members living and working conditions.

 The CMA CGM Group has developed a Security Safety policy and management system, notably based on the ISM (International Safety Management) code, and also on other International Maritime Organization (IMO) Regulations and industry standards.